snowplow/mobile-hybrid-apps-accelerator/content/_index.md

 The diagram below gives a complete overview of the system covered in this accelerator:

 1. Events are tracked from app logic both inside the **Web view** as well as the **native app code**.
-   - Native code events are tracked using the [Snowplow iOS](https://github.com/snowplow/snowplow-objc-tracker) or [Android tracker](https://github.com/snowplow/snowplow-android-tracker).
+   - Native code events are tracked using the [Snowplow iOS](https://github.com/snowplow/snowplow-objc-tracker), [Android](https://github.com/snowplow/snowplow-android-tracker), or [React Native tracker](https://github.com/snowplow/snowplow-react-native-tracker).
    - Web view events are tracked using the [WebView tracker](https://github.com/snowplow-incubator/snowplow-webview-tracker) that passes them to be tracked by the Snowplow iOS or Android tracker.
 2. Tracked events are loaded into a **Snowflake warehouse** by the Snowplow BDP or Open Source Cloud.
 3. The raw events are **modeled into higher level entities** such as screen views, sessions, or users using the [snowplow-mobile](https://docs.snowplowanalytics.com/docs/modeling-your-data/the-snowplow-mobile-data-model/dbt-mobile-data-model/) dbt package.